pvto/konte-art/README.md

 # konte-art

 Konte is a small language for generating images, "drawing by coding".
-This page contains some showcase pictures, so browse on.

 See [Development ideas](DEVELOPMENT_IDEAS.md) if you are looking for a feature or a bugfix, or you can file a bug report at github.